THIS POSITION IS OPEN TO CURRENT STATE OF COLORADO RESIDENTS ONLY

 Office of Research and Statistics - serves as Colorado's Statistical Analysis Center (SAC) and, as such, collects and disseminates crime-related data for planning and enhancing the quality of Colorado's criminal and juvenile justice systems.

 Office of Victims Programs - administers four separate federal grant programs and the State Victim Assistance and Law Enforcement grant program, develops and implements public policy and standards, reviews and resolves victim complaints about non-compliance with the Victim Rights Act, and provides staff support to the state Human Trafficking Council.

 Office of Domestic Violence and Sex Offender Management - administers the Sex Offender Management Board and the Domestic Violence Offender Management Board, which develop and implement standards for the treatment of offenders and provide training for service providers.

-Office of Evidence Based Practices Implementation for Capacity Resource Center - increases the efficacy of professionals who work with offender and at-risk populations by providing education, skill-building, and implementation science consultation about evidence-based practices, policies and decision-making to justice and human serving agencies.
+Office of Evidence Based Practices for Capacity - increases the efficacy of professionals who work with offender populations by providing education, skill-building, and consultation about evidence-based practices and implementation science to criminal justice agencies.

 WHY JOIN US

 Our employees are proud of their work and believe their work is important and valued by the public.